WAC Clearinghouse Writing Guide

 Most topic searches start with a subject.
 For example, you're interested in writing about languages, and even more specifically, foreign languages.
 This is a general subject.
 Within a general subject, you'll find millions of topics.
 Not only about every foreign language ever spoken, but also about hundreds of issues affecting foreign languages.
 But keep in mind that a subject search is always a good place to start.

-Every time you use Yahoo or other Internet search engines, or even SAGE at the CSU library, you conduct a subject search.
+Every time you use Google or another search engine, or even SAGE at the CSU library, you conduct a subject search.
 These search devices allow you to review many topics within a broad subject area.
 While it's beneficial to conduct subject searches, because you never know what valuable information you'll uncover, a subject always needs to be narrowed to a specific topic.
 This way, you can avoid writing a lengthy book and focus instead on the short research paper you've been assigned.

 Starting With What You Know